alejandro-sanchez-gomez/european-earnings-index/README.md

 ## About
 The objectives of the project are the following:
-1. Create a new index to measure the annual intra-national wealth of the various EU member states.
+1. Create a new index that measures the average annual purchasing power of all EU Member States
-2. Display the data as a Dashboard.
+2. Develop an interactive dashboard to display all data and to make custom analysis.
-3. Write a report that explores the factors that influence why one country ranks higher on the index when compared to another.
+3. Write a report that explores the factors that influence why one country has a higher value when compared to another.

 ## Data sources
 Data was gathered from the following two Eurostat indicators:
 - Net Earnings: This index calculates the average worker's net earnings by deducting income taxes and social security contributions from their gross wages.
-- Price Level Index (PLI): This index contrasts a nation's price levels with those of the other European Union member states.
+- [Price Level Index (PLI)](https://ec.europa.eu/eurostat/cache/metadata/en/prc_ppp_esms.htm): This index contrasts a nation's price levels with those of the other European Union member states by dividing PPPs by their current nominal exchange rate.

 ## Data cleansing
 Both tables have a comparable layout and will be handled as follows: